HEALTH AND SAFETY INFORMATION

 We recommend all our customers to get the travel insurance policy that covers theft, loss & medical treatment before you left your country.
 You should make sure that your insurance policies also cover soft adventure activities during your stay in Nepal.
 For high altitude trekkers and climbers, policies should also cover helicopter evacuation expenses in case of serious illness or accident or if clients are stranded in remote areas due to the unexpected reason.

-Only a tiny majority of trekkers end up in trouble who are coming to Nepal but accidents can often be avoided or risks minimised if people have a realistic understanding of trekking requirements.
+Only a tiny majority of trekkers end up in trouble who are coming to Nepal but accidents can often be avoided or risks minimized if people have a realistic understanding of trekking requirements.
 Don’t take a Himalayan trek lightly.
 One basic rules should be followed: don’t take alone.
 You’ll appreciate having someone around when you’re lost, sick or suffering from altitude sickness.
 It’s useful to have someone to occasionally to watch your pack or valuable when you visit the bathroom or take a shower.

 Check that your Travel insurance policy does not exclude mountaineering or alpinism.
 Although you will not be engaging in these activities on a trek, you may have trouble convincing the Insurance company of this fact.